Devolved-AI/Swap/README.md

 # Automated Market Maker (AMM) Smart Contract

 This contract implements an Automated Market Maker (AMM) for two ERC20 tokens.
-Here's a brief explanation of what it does and its security features:
+Below is a brief explanation of what this contract does and its security features.

+A sample deployment of this smart contract and proof of its verification can be found [on the Sepolia testnet](https://sepolia.etherscan.io/address/0xE506519eCd0288628c71Ba754f5A20d0Fa8FA7f6).

 ## Functionality: